 Also, I want to point out that since ZYIA reps are independent, you are almost immune to things like Coronavirus hurting your business.

-So in my mind, if you don’t want the hassle and work that comes with starting a physical business, ZYIA is a great option.
+So in my mind, if you don’t want the hassle and work that comes with starting a physical business, ZYIA is a great option to start your own business.
 Okay, here’s what’s in the current starter kit:

-When you become a ZYIA activewear MLM rep, you get several staple pieces, a $100 gift card (plus 25% off products), and a handful of handy business resources to help you get started.
+When you become a ZYIA activewear MLM rep, you get several staple pieces like a pair of leggings, a $100 gift card (plus 25% off products), and a handful of handy business resources to help you get started.
 (Like the website on which people will place orders.)
 You also get immediate access to marketing assets and trainings to help you be the most successful.